gruntwork-io/docs/docs/pipelines/maintain/extending.md

 1. Create a new folder in that repository, `.github/actions/`
 1. Identify where in the workflow you want to customize (we provide a set of [example](https://github.com/gruntwork-io/pipelines-actions/tree/main/.github/custom-actions) actions and [custom-action hook locations](https://github.com/gruntwork-io/pipelines-workflows/blob/main/.github/workflows/pipelines-root.yml) for reference).
 1. If you're using one of our default hook points, copy the stub example hook `action.yml` file from the `pipelines-actions` [repository](https://github.com/gruntwork-io/pipelines-actions/tree/main/.github/custom-actions) and place it into `.github/actions/$HOOK_NAME/action.yml`.
-    1. If you're not using a sample hook then it may still be helpful to copy an existing one for reference, particularly around the inputs that the custom actions accept.
+    1. If you're not using a sample hook it may still be helpful to copy an existing one for reference, particularly around the inputs that the custom actions accept.
 1. At this point you can customize `action.yml` to execute your desired logic

 **Adding the custom action to your workflow:**